aduffy70/LabNotes/_posts/2016/2016-09-14-GWAS-miRNA-seq-analysis.md

   * How do the differentially expressed miRNAs relate to miRNAs in other taxa?
   * What mRNA interactions are known for the expressed miRNAs in other taxa and what processes are those mRNAs involved in?
   * How are the differentially expressed miRNAs distributed in the genome?
 Are they randomly distributed or clustered on particular chromosomes?
+  * What are the most highly expressed miRNAs?
+Are they the same in each type-treatment?
+What processes are they associated with in other taxa?

 # Process

 ## Generate a cleaned expression table

-  * Start with raw data from mirdeep_run1 (from before the 5,2,2 filtering step)
+  * Started with the data from mirdeep_run1
+    * Rather than starting over at the raw data, I used the data that had already:
+      * been 5,2,2 filtered (I checked to make sure that filter didn't remove anything that would have passed a "10 reads in at least one sample" filter)
+      * had the novel miRNA expression from miRExpress included
-  * Add in the expression data from mirexpress for the novel miRNAs
+      * had the expression for miRNAs "not found by mirdeep" checked and corrected.
-  * Normalize the read counts
-  * Filter out readcounts below minimum cutoff of ???
-  * This is the "base" dataset for subsequent analyses
+  * Filtered out miRNAs with readcounts below 10 in all samples.
+This is the "base" dataset.
+    * 387 miRNAs (341 unique)

 ## Presence/Absence Venn

-  * From the base dataset, generate a presence/absence table of each miRNA in each type-treatment
+  * From the base dataset, generate a presence/absence table of each miRNA in each type-treatment.
-    * An miRNA is present in a type-treatment if it is expressed in at least one sample
+    * An miRNA is present in a type-treatment if it is has at least 10 reads in at least one sample
   * Generate 4-way Venn showing counts of miRNAs present in each type-treatment

+## Differential expression

+  *